redhat-openstack/openshift-on-openstack/README.rst

 The ``node_count`` parameter specifies how many non-master OpenShift nodes you want to deploy.
 In the example above, we will deploy one master and two nodes.

-The templates are not robust enough to report to Heat when everything finishes yet.
-That means that ``heat stack-show my_openshift`` will report a success too early.
+The templates will report stack completion back to Heat only when the whole OpenShift setup is finished.

-To check that everything is indeed ready, look for ``OpenShift has been installed.`` in the console log for the OpenShift master node:
+To confirm that everything is indeed ready, look for ``OpenShift has been installed.`` in the OpenShift master node data in the stack output:

 ::

-   openstack console log show openshift-master.example.com| grep "OpenShift.*installed."
+   heat output-show my_openshift master_data

 Post-Deployment Setup